DeltaFoxtrot01/ESLE-2021-G4/README.md

 <img src="clusterEsle.png" width=800px/>

-The used instances are the c4.2xlarge type, with the following specs:
+Two types of instances were used for the experiments were c5.xlarge and c5.2xlarge.
+These instances have the following specs:

+c5.xlarge:
+- vCPU: 4
+- RAM: 8GB
+- Bandwidth: 10 Gbps
+- Disk size: 20GB

+c5.2xlarge:
 - vCPU: 8
-- RAM: 15GB
+- RAM: 16GB
-- Bandwidth: 1000 Mbps
+- Bandwidth: 10 Gbps
 - Disk size: 20GB

 There is a separate Instance which is used to execute the Cassandra stress client.